Easy Streusel Crumb Topping (No Nuts or Oats)

 - In a small bowl combine the 1 cup flour, 1/2 brown sugar, 1/4 cup granulated sugar, 1/4 -1/2 tsp cinnamon, and 1/4 tsp salt.

-- Use a pastry cutter to cut in the butter or pinch the butter into the mixture with your fingers gently until small clumps are formed no larger than the size of a pea.
+- Pinch the butter into the mixture with your fingers gently until small clumps are formed no larger than the size of a pea.
+The texture should be like coarse wet sand with clumps in it.

 - Put it in the freezer for 20 minutes to chill.

-- Spread chilled streusel onto prepared baking sheet and bake for 10-12 minutes.
+- To bake ahead- spread the streusel onto a prepared baking sheet and bake for 10-12 minutes.
 If there were larger chunks of butter and they melted, that's ok, you'll break it up anyways!

-- Once streusel has cooled, break up larger clumps and sprinkle over baked goods.
+- Once streusel has cooled, break up larger clumps and sprinkle over desserts.

 Excellent recipe!!
 Thanks!